M-Chirag/Newswire-Analysis/README.md

 6. Visualizing : I intend to use a relevant visualizing generator API pyLDAvis to simplify the visualization of any vector having many dimensions and convert it into human understandable visualizations.

-# Instructions to run the project
+# Instructions to run the code

 1. Download the News_Analysis.ipynb and open it on Jupyter Notebooks or Google colab.
 2. We first download and run all the dependencies of NLTK so if you have the dependencies installed, you can comment out the code in the first 3 code blocks.
 Next, the Reuters dataset present in the nltk corpus is imported and cleaned.